YNodd/remote-heating-control-system-with-robot/README.md

 # How it works:
 To use our program, we have set the boiler permanently to reduced state (which we have set to ca. 8° C), and we deleted all saved changing times in the boiler. <br>
 Then we raise or reduce the temperature by choosing (or turning off) the boiler's own feature "länger warm" (longer warm) - with the buttons in the GUI or automatically with saved changing times, who control the robot that pushes the boiler buttons.<br>
-(The longer warm feature of the boiler originally is meant to prolongate the heating time in the evening, but on this type of boiler, it also raises to normal state when no times for changing are saved).
+(The longer warm feature of the boiler originally is meant to prolongate the heating time in the evening, but on this type of boiler, it also raises to normal state when no times for changing are saved).<br>
+The vacation feature works by turning the boiler off (to frost protection).

 **Functionalities:**
 - raise now